Last Updated on September 23, 2020 by Nina Ahmedow

 Back in the southern suburb Glyfada, you can find raw vegetarian restaurant Yi.
 I went here only once years ago because there were barely any vegan restaurants in Athens so I can’t really say much about the food.
 But if you’re looking for raw food you will want to check them out.

-What is amazing about Yi is that it’s very spacious which is not the case in most other restaurants on this list.
+What is amazing about Yi is that it’s very spacious which is not the case with most vegan restaurants in Athens.
 They have a huge menu with exciting dishes such as vegan cheese platters and more upscale items if you want to move away from all the street food.

 Juice Bars in Athens